WristRoute is a standalone Apple Watch GPS app for hiking, biking,

 displayed under the cursor.
 Note that since the Apple Watch does not

 have a compass, it uses successive GPS positions to determine your

-moving in a straight line.
+motion is in a straight line.

 The iPhone side of WristRoute is used to transfer GPX (Global

-Positioning eXchange) files between your iCloud drive and the
+Positioning eXchange) files between your iCloud Drive and the

 GPX files contain waypoints, routes, and tracks.
 You can find GPX